Home » Strength Training for Muay Thai: 5 Powerful Ways to Dominate in the Ring

 Off-season periods offer the best opportunity for significant strength gains.
 Strength training may account for as much as 30–40% of the overall training volume during this period.
 Strength training is necessary for the transition to maintenance and power expression during pre-competition camps.

 Volume decreases significantly while maintaining movement patterns and neural adaptations.
-Competition phases may include only 1-2 light strength sessions per week focused on activation and movement preparation.
-Post-competition periods should emphasise recovery and gradual return to higher training loads.
+Competition phases may include only 1–2 light strength sessions per week focused on activation and movement preparation.
+Post-competition periods should emphasize recovery and a gradual return to higher training loads.
+For guidance on maintaining strength while reducing volume, check out this sprinter strength training guide.

 FAQs